-(1) The director shall:

-(a) Be qualified by training and experience to direct the work of the division;

-(b) Be of good character and shall not have been convicted of any felony or gambling-related offense, notwithstanding the provisions of section 24-5-101;

-(c) Not be engaged in any other profession or occupation that could present a conflict of interest to the director's duties as director of the division; and

-(d) Direct and supervise the administrative and technical activities of the division.

-(2) In addition to the duties imposed upon the director elsewhere in this part 2 and in parts 15 and 16 of this article 30, the director shall:
+- (1) The director shall: - (a) Be qualified by training and experience to direct the work of the division; - (b) Be of good character and shall not have been convicted of any felony or gambling-related offense, notwithstanding the provisions of section 24-5-101: - (c) Not be engaged in any other profession or occupation that could present a conflict of interest to the director's duties as director of the division; and - (d) Direct and supervise the administrative and technical activities of the division. - (2) In addition to the duties imposed upon the director elsewhere in this part 2 and in part 15 of this article 30, the director shall:

-(a) Supervise and administer the operation of the division, limited gaming and sports betting in accordance with this article 30 and the rules of the commission;
+- (a) Supervise and administer the operation of the division, limited gaming and sports betting in accordance with this article 30 and the rules of the commission; - (b) Attend meetings of the commission or appoint a designee to attend in the director's place;

-(a.5) Supervise and administer the regulation of fantasy contest operators in accordance with part 16 of this article 30, including the establishment of fees for registration of small fantasy contest operators under section 44-30-1605 and fees for licensing, renewal, and reinstatement of licenses of fantasy contest operators under section 44-30-1606;

-(b) Attend meetings of the commission or appoint a designee to attend in the director's place;

-(I) Employ and direct any personnel as may be necessary to carry out the purposes of this article 30, but no person shall be employed who has been convicted of a felony or gambling-related offense, notwithstanding the provisions of section 24-5-101.

-(II) The director, with the approval of the commission, may enter into agreements with any department, agency, or unit of state government to secure services that the director deems necessary and to provide for the payment for the services and may employ and compensate the consultants and technical assistants as may be required and as otherwise permitted by law.

-(d) Confer with the commission as necessary or desirable, but not less than once each month, with regard to the operation of the division;

-(e) Make available for inspection by the commission or any member of the commission, upon request, all books, records, files, and other information and documents in the director's office;

-(f) Advise the commission and recommend to the commission any rules and other procedures as the director deems necessary and advisable to improve the operation of the division and the conduct of limited gaming or sports betting;

-(g) With the concurrence of the commission or pursuant to commission requirements and procedures, enter into contracts for materials, equipment, and supplies to be used in the operation of the division;

-(h) Make a continuous study and investigation of the operation and the administration of similar laws that may be in effect in other states or countries; of any literature on gaming or sports betting that from time to time may be published or available; and of any federal laws that may affect the operation of the division, the conduct of limited gaming or sports betting, or the reaction of Colorado citizens to limited gaming or sports betting with a view to recommending or effecting changes that would serve the purposes of this article 30;
+- (I) Employ and direct any personnel as may be necessary to carry out the purposes of this article 30, but no person shall be employed who has been convicted of a felony or gambling-related offense, notwithstanding the provisions of section 24-5-101. - (II) The director, with the approval of the commission, may enter into agreements with any department, agency, or unit of state government to secure services that the director deems necessary and to provide for the payment for the services and may employ and compensate the consultants and technical assistants as may be required and as otherwise permitted by law. - (d) Confer with the commission as necessary or desirable, but not less than once each month, with regard to the operation of the division; - (e) Make available for inspection by the commission or any member of the commission, upon request, all books, records, files, and other information and documents in the director's office; - (f) Advise the commission and recommend to the commission any rules and other procedures as the director deems necessary and advisable to improve the operation of the division and the conduct of limited gaming or sports betting; - (g) With the concurrence of the commission or pursuant to commission requirements and procedures, enter into contracts for materials, equipment, and supplies to be used in the operation of the division; - (h) Make a continuous study and investigation of the operation and the administration of similar laws that may be in effect in other states or countries; of any literature on gaming or sports betting that from time to time may be published or available; and of any federal laws that may affect the operation of the division, the conduct of limited gaming or sports betting, or the reaction of Colorado citizens to limited gaming or sports betting with a view to recommending or effecting changes that would serve the purposes of this article 30;